Gamma Sigma Sigma

 Gamma Sigma Sigma (ΓΣΣ) is a national service sorority founded on October 12, 1952, at Beekman Tower in New York City.
-It partners with other organizations such as March of Dimes, National Coalition for Homeless Veterans, American Cancer Society, and Alex's Lemonade Stand Foundation.
+It partners with charitable organizations such as March of Dimes, American Foundation for Suicide Prevention, American Cancer Society, and Alex's Lemonade Stand Foundation.
 It has 53 active collegiate chapters and 18 active alumni chapters.

 History

-The weekend of October 10–12, 1952, student representatives of Boston University, Brooklyn College, Drexel Institute of Technology, Los Angeles City College, New York University, Queens College, University of Miami, and the University of Houston met at Beekman Tower in New York City.
-They decided on the name Gamma Sigma Sigma and the colors of Maroon and White, and charters were then given to these groups.
-As the group from University of Miami did not commit to membership at the founding meeting, they are not counted as a founding group.
+The weekend of October 10–12, 1952, student representatives of existing local sororities from eight colleges met at Beekman Tower in New York City.
+Those organizations and their institution are as follows:

+They decided on the name Gamma Sigma Sigma and the colors of maroon and white, and charters were then given to these groups.
+Sigma Lambda Phi from the University of Miami did not attend the final day of the convention and did not commit to membership at the founding meeting.
+As a result, they are not considered a founding group of Gamma Sigma Sigma.